 “What is happening to me?”
 He yelled as his split arm started to throb with increasing pain.

 “You will be cured of being broken.”

 The children continued to dance around Alex, their fluid cylinders sloshing with the blood of Atticus.
-Alex’s vision started to blur, his blinking became long and drawn out.
+Alex’s vision started to blur, and his blinking became long and drawn out.
 With each blink, he noticed his split arm would change.
 Where once they were two halves of an arm, now a pustular hollow cylinder.
-Scabbed skin now covered where the arm had been split, leaving the front still open he watched as his pustules would deflate and insects would fly out of the mouth of his arm.
-Lurching forward he vomited a caustic bile that dissolved part of Atticus’s remains, finally his vision started to return and he could see what he had become.
-He thought the effects were just happening to his split arm but as he inspected the rest of his body he realised he was consumed by his new blessing.
+Scabbed skin now covered where the arm had been split, leaving the front still open; he watched as his pustules would deflate and insects would fly out of the mouth of his arm.
+Lurching forward, he vomited a caustic bile that dissolved part of Atticus’s remains; finally, his vision started to return, and he could see what he had become.
+He thought the effects were just happening to his split arm, but as he inspected the rest of his body, he realized he was consumed by his new blessing.

 “An interesting one.”